dogeduaa/uwu-programming-language/README.md

 A small programming language I'm making.

+I started working on it in April 17, 2021.

 Note: it's not done yet, I'm still fixing the bugs and adding more features.

 I don't recommed that you try this programming language until I am done with it, it may not behave as intended when working with some incomplete features such as multiline functions or loops etc.